 At Splend we help on-demand drivers steer their careers to success.
 This is not only true under normal circumstances, but also when it comes to surviving in an economic crisis.

-The Government is aware that on-demand drivers and other self-employed workers are particularly hard-hit by the coronavirus outbreak and its economic implications.
+The Government is aware that on-demand drivers and other self-employed workers are particularly hard-hit by the pandemic and its economic implications.

 The self-employed support scheme may allow you to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month for the next 3 months.
 Check out the eligibility criteria on the link below.

-The Association of British Insurers (ABI) has confirmed that the hire or reward insurance will also cover the transport of goods during the lockdown.
+The Association of British Insurers (ABI) has confirmed that the hire or reward insurance also covers the transport of goods during the lockdown.